Sergei Nilus

 Photograph of Sergei Nilus, published in the frontispiece of a 1934 English translation of the Protocols.

 Sergei Aleksandrovich Nilus (also Sergius, and variants; Серге́й Алекса́ндрович Ни́лус; – 14 January 1929) was a Russian religious writer and self-described mystic.

 His book Velikoe v malom i antikhrist, kak blizkaja politicheskaja vozmozhnost.
 Zapiski pravoslavnogo ("The Great within the Small and Antichrist, an Imminent Political Possibility.
 Notes of an Orthodox Believer", 1903), about the coming of the Antichrist, is now primarily known for the fact that in its second edition, in 1905, Nilus published the pseudohistory Protocols of the Elders of Zion as his final chapter.
 This was the first time that this text was published in full in Russia (an abridged version had reportedly been published in 1903 in the newspaper Znamya).
 He wrote a number of further books, mostly on topics of the end times and the Antichrist, published between 1908 and 1917.
-After the Russian Revolution, his works were banned as anti-Soviet propaganda in the Soviet Union.
+After the Russian Revolution, his works were banned after being titled anti-Soviet propaganda in the Soviet Union.